garrandall/popular-music-data/tracks/dancin--fever-claudja-barry.md

 They got dancin fever ah.ah.ah
 They got dancin fever ah.ah.ah
 The band all the best
-And know i take all rest
+And know I take all rest

 Dancin fever...
 Dancin fever...